atk4/data/README.md

 There are two significant advantages specifically designed to reduce data transfer footprint and improve security:

- - you will only b eable to load records from DataSet
+ - you will only be able to load records from DataSet
  - with onlyFields() you can specify which model fields you are looking to load

 ### 7. Business Model Aggregation

-Most database mappers are good for accessing and modifying data only, however Agile Data allows you to build aggregates fromr your business model.
+Most database mappers are good for accessing and modifying data only, however, Agile Data allows you to build aggregates from your business model.
 Regardless of how many tables you have joined, you can use one model as a source for another model thus embedding (or unioning) query source.

 *Note: This feature is not available yet, but is planned for 1.1.0 release.*